-Bringing on an external PR agency, or really any outside firm, is an investment of time and budget for any company, no matter its size.
+Bringing on an external PR agency is an investment of time and budget for any company, no matter its size.
 Naturally, things will go better for both parties if the agency team gives their all, and the client manages for the best possible outcomes.
 Several times during a pitch meeting, a prospective client has asked our team, “What do you need from us to succeed?”
-It’s a great question, and there are many answers, from the bare essentials to the ultimate agency wish list.
+It’s a great question.
+There are many answers, from the bare essentials to the ultimate agency wish list.
 Here are some of ours.

 Tell us everything